alt-romes/alt-romes.github.io/posts/2023-11-10-creating-a-macos-app-with-haskell-and-swift.md

 ```
 You should get `Foreign library successfully called!`!

-### Linking the Haskell library with the SwiftUI executable
+## Linking the Haskell library with the executable

 Here's the recipe for invoking a foreign exported Haskell function in Swift:
 1. Create a Swift module exporting Haskell functions through a module map